The Universe is the Supreme Architect ~

 Two key parts of skin are collagen and melanin.
 We think of collagen as something we need to stay young, but it’s purpose is give support to our skins mechanical function.
 Melanin provides protection against UV rays and the environment and it has two key factors, quantity and tone.
 Depending on our cultural descent, melanin tones range from darker to lighter and gives color to physical features like skin, hair, and eyes.

 Then there are entire continents like Africa or Australia that have a hot and dry climate, or equatorial areas that are sun drenched.
-More protective benefits would be needed for humans in these regions.
+More protective benefits would be needed for humans i these regions.
 DNA responded by producing more melanin with darker hues that mirror Earth’s tones found in clay and minerals.
+Depending on our global heritage, we evolved with exactly what we needed as Earth’s life expression encoded in our DNA, all linking us to our planet- Earth.

 That’s pretty amazing!